Sampson and the Dreadful Serpent of Golant

 ‘I’ve come a long, long way,’ Sampson continues, ‘from across sea, through tangled woods, over hills to be here with you today.
 Why?
 Because I have something so good to tell you.’

 ‘Your tongue is different, stranger,’ the man queries.

 ‘Because I travel from a land way beyond.’
 Samson points to the horizon

-Disarmed by Samson’s gentleness the family slowly begin to relax.
+Disarmed by Sampson’s gentleness the family slowly begin to relax.
 The woman takes the rabbit and starts to prepare it.

 The children creep closer to see what Samson is making.

 ‘Why give us the rabbit?’ the man asks, ‘You need food to survive.
 Why give it to us, to strangers?’

 ‘Because your need seems greater than mine.
 You’re hungry, aren’t you?’

 ‘Besides, I have a God who will sustain me.
 Feed your family.
 Get strength.’